SignTools/SignTools/README.md

 | | |____...
 ```

-By default, `ios-signer-service` does not offer encryption (HTTPS) or global authentication.
+`ios-signer-service` is not designed to be run standalone - it does not offer encryption (HTTPS) or global authentication.
 This is a huge security issue, and OTA installations will not work!
+Instead, you have two options:

+- (RECOMMENDED) Run a reverse proxy like nginx, which wraps the service with HTTPS and authentication.
+You will need a valid HTTPS certificate - self-signed does not work with OTA due to Apple restriction - which means that you will also need a domain.
+While this setup is more involved, it is the industry-standard way to deploy any web application.
+It is also the most unrestricted, reliable and secure method by far.
+- If you are just testing or can't afford the option above, you can get away with using [ngrok](https://ngrok.com).
+It offers a free service that allows you to create a publicly accessible tunnel to your service, conveniently wrapped in ngrok's (valid) HTTPS certificate.
+To put it simply, it will give you a long URL from their domain, which will tunnel to your locally running signer service.
+Make sure you use the `https://` URL that ngrok gives you, or OTA won't work.
+Do not use this approach if you care about security.

-Instead, you need to run a reverse-proxy like nginx, which wraps the service with HTTPS and authentication.
-You must leave a few endpoints non-authenticated, since they are used by OTA and the builder.
+If you added authentication, you must leave a few endpoints non-authenticated, since they are used by OTA and the builder.
 Don't worry, they are secured by long ids and/or the workflow key:

 ```
 /apps/:id/